Azure/azure-functions-kafka-extension-sample-confluent/README.md

 ![CreateKafkaMessages](https://github.com/Azure/azure-functions-kafka-extension-sample-confluent/blob/master/images/kafka-cluster-create-messages.png)

+See Step 5 and 6 in the [quickstart](https://docs.confluent.io/current/quickstart/cloud-quickstart/index.html#cloud-quickstart)

 * Run the following from the folder where you cloned the project to start the Function app locally

 ```